About the course

 If you hold equivalency qualifications you should contact UCAS to check that these are acceptable before applying.

 Degree: You should be an Honours graduate with a 1st or a 2:1 degree.
 We will consider applicants who have a 2:2 who demonstrate a real aptitude for teaching, and are keen to continue their own professional development journey.

 - Eager to learn from our experienced staff

 You need to be:

 - Confident with staff/parents/children

 - Able to demonstrate your motivation/ability to teach

-You need to have meaningful experience of working with children and be able to demonstrate how this inspired you to teach.
+You need to have some experience of working with children and be able to demonstrate how this inspired you to teach.

 Some GTs join us from University, others are pursuing a second career and we welcome applicants from all backgrounds.